SonnyRR/GunslingerTF/README.md

 =========

 This is a modification of the main config that removes some useless binds and replaces them with console commands(aliases).
 There are no major features removed and there is no performance loss.
+For now this has its own version in the near future it maybe changed in the main config.

 Installation
 =========